Tony Mamaluke

-Charles John Spencer (born July 19, 1977) is a retired American professional wrestler.
+Charles John Spencer (born July 19, 1977) is an American retired professional wrestler.
 He is best known for his appearances with World Championship Wrestling under the ring name Tony Marinara and with Extreme Championship Wrestling and World Wrestling Entertainment under the ring name Tony Mamaluke.

 Professional wrestling career

 Early career (1998–1999)

 After being trained by Dean Malenko, Spencer began his wrestling career in 1998, working for independent promotions in Florida under the names C.G.
 Afi and Casanova Jones.

 World Championship Wrestling (1999–2000)

 Spencer debuted in World Championship Wrestling (WCW) in 1999 as an unnamed fan of wrestler Lodi, debuting in a Nitro Party clip then appearing in an outdoor segment when Lenny Lane and Lodi were arriving at a show in New York.
 He then appeared as a fan invader during many of Lodi and his brother Lenny's matches until the angle was dropped when Lenny and Lodi were removed from television in late 1999.

 He returned shortly as "Tony Marinara", a New York mobster who managed the team of Big Vito and Johnny the Bull, who became known as The Mamalukes.
 His storyline included a feud with Disco Inferno, who kayfabe owed his "family" money.
 At one point, the feud also involved Lash LeRoux.
 His last appearance came at the 2000 Souled Out pay-per-view.
 In an interview with Gene Okerlund, he said he had to take care of some business and then left, never to appear in WCW again.